Turkey

 Childlessness rate (TCR)

-Turkey’s lifetime childlessness rate (TCR) stood at 38.0% in 2024, marking a decline of 2.4 percentage points from 2023.
-Over the last five years (2020–2024), this rate has shown an upward trend, averaging 37.5%.
-When compared to the 2010s average of 30.2%, the current level is approximately 7.8 percentage points higher.
-On the global stage, Turkey holds the 16th position out of 38 countries, while within Europe, it ranks 11th out of 31.
+Turkey's lifetime childlessness rate (TCR) reached 38.0% in 2024, marking a decrease of 2.4 percentage points from 2023.
+Over the past five years spanning 2020 to 2024, the TCR has shown an upward trend, averaging 37.5%.
+This recent level is notably higher than the 2010s average of 30.2%, exceeding it by approximately 7.8 percentage points.
+On the global stage, Turkey holds the 16th position out of 38 countries, while within Europe, it ranks 11th among 31 nations.

 | Year | TCR | Year | TCR |